OriHoch/kamatera-k8s/README.md

 Assuming you have an existing cluster you can use and you have the `secret-admin.conf` file for authentication to that cluster.

 You can copy another environment (under the `environments` directory) and modify the values, specifically, the `.env` file has the connection details and the `secret-admin.conf` file has the authentication secrets.

-## Join a cluster

-To add a node to the cluster - follow the steps in creating a new master node, but instead of `kubeadm init`, run the `kubeadm join` command you kept from the output of the init command.

 ## Installing the load balancer to allow secure external access to the cluster